For inspiring and amplifying political demands for urgent climate action reflecting scientific facts.

 “I believe Thunberg has put the climate crisis issue on the map more than most of us have been able to do in decades,” said 2015 Right Livelihood Laureate Sheila Watt Cloutier, an environmental campaigner and Inuit activist from Canada.
 “Greta Thunberg brings a dimension of urgency to the climate debate that had been absent.”

-Aside from climate activism, Thunberg has also raised awareness to Asperger’s syndrome and has worked to fight the stigma around mental health issues in general.
+Aside from climate activism, Thunberg has also raised awareness of Asperger’s syndrome and has worked to fight the stigma around mental health issues in general.
 She was diagnosed with Asperger’s, a mild form of autism, at the age of 11.
 The condition impacts her outlook on the world, she has noted.
 “I have Asperger’s syndrome, and to me, almost everything is black or white,” she said.
 “There are no grey areas when it comes to survival.
 Either we go on as a civilisation, or we don’t.
 We have to change.”

 While millions of supporters back Thunberg, she also faces hate speech on social media where presidents and other powerful politicians go after her, compounded by comments from climate change deniers.
 However, she remains unfazed by the torrent of hatred and defamation directed towards her saying, “Given the right circumstances, being different is a superpower.”